 Today, we can celebrate the blessing of living in a free country.
 We realize how fortunate we are when we consider how many in the world are not free.
 They are enslaved, oppressed, persecuted, or worse.

-- Saw value in all human life, whether black or white, rich or poor, Jewish or gentile, born or preborn
+- Saw value in all human life, whether black or white, rich or poor, Jewish or gentile, native or refugee, born or preborn

-- Loved God and were guided by the principles of the Bible and the example of Jesus
+- Loved God and was guided by the principles of the Bible and the example of Jesus

-- Had the courage to stand up for what they believed in
+- Empowered by the Holy Spirit, had courage to stand up for what they believed in

 Today we celebrate the glorious freedom of our country.
 And it is certainly worthy of celebration.
 However, there is another freedom that far surpasses what we celebrate every July 4th.
 It is the kind of freedom that supplies the courage needed to stand up for what’s right when the rest of the world stands against you.
 This kind of freedom can only come from within.